 Replacing a decades-old wastewater treatment plant in the center of a densely populated European metropolis is not a task for the faint of heart.
 But that is exactly what a Veolia-led consortium did in a northern suburb of France with Lille Métropole’s new Ovilléo wastewater treatment plant that was commissioned in 2014.

 In 2010, a six-year design-build-operate contract was awarded by the Lille metropolitan authority to replace an old 1960s wastewater treatment plant.
 Veolia mobilized all the resources at its disposal to deliver a state-ofthe- art facility to ensure the city complies with key EU directives for decades to come.
-Serving a population of approximately 620,000 people, the new Ovilléo wastewater treatment plant is not only the largest of its kind in northern France but also features the world’s largest integrated fixed-film activated sludge plant utilizing Veolia’s Hybas™
+Serving a population of approximately 620,000 people, the new Ovilléo wastewater treatment plant is not only the largest of its kind in northern France but also features the world’s largest integrated fixed-film activated sludge plant utilizing Veolia’s Hybas™ technology.

 The plant’s low carbon footprint and high degree of energy self-sufficiency have significantly reduced the impact on the surrounding environment.
 Its proximity to residential buildings required particular emphasis to be placed on keeping noise and odors to a minimum, and its compact architectural design freed up land to accommodate a 7-hectare educational garden.